szabogabor91/gimlet-website/src/blog/announcing-gimletd-the-gitops-release-manager.md

 ## Ad-hoc releases, rollbacks and other actions

-You can read more about the [concepts of GimletD](/gimletd/concepts) or follow how to perform ad-hoc releases, rollbacks and other actions in the [GimletD documentation](/gimletd/on-demand-releases).
+You can read more about the [concepts of GimletD](/gimletd/concepts) or follow how to perform ad-hoc releases and rollbacks in the [GimletD documentation](/gimletd/on-demand-releases).